 Francis, the jester of God, after Grace had made him a new creature, preferred to the natural family the one given him by the Father of mercies.
 Indeed, without hesitation,…

-The Gospel of the Solemnity of Pentecost highlights, through Jesus, the sending of the Holy Spirit: "When the Paraclete comes, whom I will send to you from the Father, the…
+The Gospel of the Solemnity of Pentecost highlights, through Jesus, the sending of the Holy Spirit: «whom the Father will send in my name» (Jn 14:26), says the Lord.
+Francis…

 Chapter twenty-one of John, in its concluding part, puts on the lips of Jesus the repeated verb «to shepherd» after the question asked to Peter: «Do you love me?» (Jn…